-A non-exhaustive ist with links to key EIB documents and information is published on the EIB website.
+A non-exhaustive list with links to key EIB documents and information is published on the EIB website.
 The list is regularly up-dated and developed.

 - 4.2 The main tool for disseminating this information is the EIB website (www.eib.org).
+The EIB also seeks to disseminate information to the public by other means such as hard copy publications and informative documents, social media, press releases, conferences and seminars. - 4.3 In compliance with the Aarhus Regulation, environmental information held by the EIB is made available through the EIB Public Register of documents that the EIB has set-up on its website.3 In addition, the EIB Public Register includes relevant project related social documentation.

+The Public Register notably contains key project-related environmental and social documents held by the EIB, thus informing the public about the environmental and social aspects of individual projects at appraisal and completion stage, as applicable.

-The EIB also seeks to disseminate information to the public by other means such as hard copy publications and informative documents, social media, press releases, conferences and seminars. - 4.3 In compliance with the Aarhus Convention and the Aarhus Regulation, environmental information held by the EIB is made available through the EIB Public Register of documents that the EIB has set-up on its website.3 In addition, the EIB Public Register includes relevant project-related social documentation.
-The EIB is developing this register to ensure that environmental information is progressively made available and disseminated to the publicin a timely manner.4 - 4.4 In order to promote the accessibility of information, the EIB is committed to a language regime that takes into account the public's needs.
-EIB's statutory documents are available in all official EU languages.
-Other key information/documents with a particular importance for the public, such as this Policy itself, are also published in all official EU languages, while some others are available in English, French and German.
-Translation into other languages can be considered depending on the type of the document, and the information contained therein, and the public interest. - 4.5 Within the limits imposed by applicable laws and regulations, and without prejudice to Section 5 of this Policy, the final determination as to what information/documents may be released shall rest with the EIB.
+In addition, the Public Register includes key EIB environmental policy documents, reports and guidelines.

+The EIB is developing this register to ensure that environmental information is progressively made available and disseminated to the public.4

+4.34.4 In order to promote the accessibility of information, the EIB is committed to a language regime that takes into account the public's needs.
+TheEIB's statutory documents are available in all official EU languages.
+Other key documents with a particular importance for the public, such as this Policy itself, are also published in all official EU languages, while some others are available in English, French and German.
+Translation into other languages can be considered depending on the type of the information/document and the public interest.

+4.44.5 Within the limits imposed by applicable laws and regulations, and without prejudice to Section 5 of this Policy, the final determination as to what information/documents may be released shall rest with the EIB.
 The EIB shall also decide which information/documents to publish, in electronic and/or in paper form.
 All other information/documents are in principle available upon request in accordance with Section 5 below.